 This heartwarming story is great for any child because it talks about how rewarding friendship can be.
 Penguin and Pinecone are very different and have different needs.
 This book reminds us that all children have different needs and skills, and when we recognize those differences, a beautiful friendship can grow.

-After watching the read aloud, you can decorate your own pinecones!
+After watching the read-aloud, you can decorate your own pinecones!
 You can either find pine cones outside or buy them at a craft store.
 Pinecones can be decorated with anything you have around the house!
 Use things like paint, glitter glue, ribbons, or even stickers to decorate your pinecones.
 If you love the outdoors, coat your pinecone in peanut butter, roll in birdseed, and then hang outside for a cute and easy bird feeder!

 ABA Skills Used: